Haptic-Solutions/DartsGame/README.md

 Unity Game For Testing the Gauntl33t Haptic Glove.

+Currently it is setup to talk to a serial port so you need to change the hard coded serial port value in AnimateFingers.cs to the appropriate Serial (COM) port.
+I am personally using a data power splitter and running the glove hard wired.
+However, you could use a bluetooth serial port in ideal conditions.
+You can also change the file to use a UDP port instead.

 Changes from the demo at events
 - Had to remove the catana because even though it is free on asset store I am not sure if it is alright to share on Github.
 Hopefully will make a replacement at some point.
 - Also, removed the copyright infringing music that I had on the demo.